-Damage to the healthy brain around the metastasis can cause localised swelling and be irreversible.
+Damage to the healthy brain around the target can cause localised swelling and (irreversible damage to healthy brain tissue).
 The symptoms of radiation necrosis can be similar to your original symptoms, and may also include headaches, nausea, fatigue, and dizziness.
-This can often be treated effectively with steroids, and rarely requires surgery.
+This can often be treated effectively with steroids, and rarely requires surgery to treat the necrosis.